 - Networks laboratory

 Programme Educational Objectives

-- PEO1: Graduates will be able to comprehend mathematics, science, engineering fundamentals, laboratory and work-based experiences to formulate and solve problems in Computer Science and Engineering and other related domains and will develop proficiency in computer based engineering and the use of computation tools.
+- PEO1: Graduates will be able to comprehend Mathematics, Science, Engineering fundamentals, laboratory and work based experience to formulate and solve problems related to the domain and shall develop proficiency in computer based engineering and the use of computational tools.

-- PEO2: Graduates will be prepared to communicate and work effectively on the multidisciplinary engineering projects practicing the ethics of their profession with a sense of social responsibility.
+- PEO2: Graduates will be prepared to communicate and work teambased on the multidisciplinary projects practicing the ethics of their profession with a great sense of social responsibility.

-- PEO3: Graduates will recognize the importance of lifelong learning to become experts either as entrepreneurs or employees and to widen their knowledge in their domain
+- PEO3: Graduates will recognize the importance of lifelong learning to shine as experts either as entrepreneurs or as employees and thereby broadening their professional knowledge.

 PO1: Engineering knowledge

 Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.